-The Research Park is a significant contributor to the local economy, with 5,000 additional scientific-related roles expected to be created in the coming years.
+The Research Park is a significant contributor to the local economy, with thousands of additional scientific-related roles expected to be created in the coming years.

-Norwich does not have a motorway network serving the city and its residents.
+Notably, Norwich lacks a dedicated motorway network catering specifically to the city and its inhabitants.

 Whilst Norwich’s relative isolation may make travelling to nearby areas a little tricky, the compact nature of the city means there are several great ways to get around!

 Walking is a great option due to the relatively compact nature of the city.

 You should be able to reach most destinations on foot!

 Whilst this may take a little longer than some of the alternatives, it is a great way to see the city.

 Who knows, you may find your new favourite cafes, shops, or parks on one of your walks!

 Again, this is a great way to explore the city.

 You should easily be able to get to your destination on a bike!